Techtonica/curriculum/project-example/week-9/eventonica/eventonica-setup.md

 export default App;
 ```

 2. Go to `client/src/App.css` and delete the contents.
-Place the following code in `client/src/App.css` file.
-You can also delete the file itself for `client/src/index.css`.
+Place the [starter](./starter-code/index.css) code in `client/src/App.css` file.

 3. Navigate to http://localhost:3000/.
 You should see your UI update automatically.